My settings for GoPro HERO (2018) and HERO5 Black

 I usually shoot in 1080p.
 This allows for built-in stabilization (4K doesn’t have stabilization) which is nice as it’s usually pretty heavy to stabilize in post and I’d rather spend my time shooting stuff outside than having a slow workflow dealing with post stabilization.
 Also takes about 4 times less space which is convenient, and most importantly, uses a lot less battery.

-Note that stabilization crops the footage by 10%, but I’m fine with that as the GoPro is already pretty damn wide by default, but if for some reason I were to want those 10% back and don’t need stabilization (or not that much), I would turn off built-in stabilization.
+Note: stabilization crops the footage by 10%, but I’m fine with that as the GoPro is already pretty damn wide by default, but if for some reason I were to want those 10% back and don’t need stabilization (or not that much), I would turn off built-in stabilization.

-In some cases I will shoot 4K, like if I shoot a bit wider than I need and plan to crop in post, so that I can keep a decent image quality by doing so if I output in 2K or 1080p.
-I do this mostly just for static shots using a tripod where I want the option to adjust the framing in post, but I often use the LX100 for this kind of shots, and keep the GoPro for action shots, where I rarely ever crop the footage.
+In some cases I will shoot 2.7K or 4K, like if I shoot a bit wider than I need and plan to crop in post, so that I can keep a decent image quality by doing so if I output in 2K or 1080p.
+I do this mostly just for static shots using a tripod where I want the option to adjust the framing in post, but I often use the LX100 for this kind of shots, and keep the GoPro for action shots, where I rarely ever crop the footage anyways.

 I shoot in 24 FPS.
 I match this on all of my cameras.
 I don’t really care about the “cinematic look” that everybody tells that 24 FPS brings, but whatever look it gives to my video, I like it, or more likely, I just don’t mind it / don’t care.